zalando/go-keyring/README.md

 ## Contact

 * E-Mail: team-teapot@zalando.de
-* Security issues: Please send an email to [maintainers](MAINTAINERS).
-We'll try to get back to you within two workdays.
-If you don't hear back, then send an email to team-teapot@zalando.de and wait additional 5 days.
-We consider these as maximum for reply time.
+* Security issues: Please send an email to the [maintainers](MAINTAINERS), and we'll try to get back to you within two workdays.
+If you don't hear back, send an email to team-teapot@zalando.de and someone will respond within five days max.

 ## Contributors

 Thanks to:

-- <your name here>
+- [your name here]

 ## License